Kirs1/cs506-final-project/README.md

 Midterm repo presentation:https://youtu.be/2QugIp1c2kw

 ## Goal Predictor
-The tool for predicting integer and interval goals
+The tool for predicting integer, interval goals and win/draw/loss in a match.

 ## Summary
 Goal Predictor is a tool for predicting integer goals, interval goals (less than 2.5 goals and more than 2.5 goals) and win/draw/loss.
 It makes predictions by inputting match data.
 Currently, the Random Forest model is used to predict integer goals, and the Xgboost model is used to predict interval goals and win/draw/loss.